-Continuing on the architecture theme, researchers at MIT[8] have proposed a new architecture for a fully optical neural network that, in principle, could offer an enhancement in computational speed and power efficiency over stateof-the-art electronics for conventional inference tasks.
-They experimentally demonstrated the essential part of the concept using a programmable nanophotonic processor featuring a cascaded array of 56 programmable Mach-Zehnder interferometers in a silicon photonic integrated circuit and demonstrated its utility for vowel recognition.
+Continuing on the architecture theme, researchers at MIT [8] have proposed a new architecture for a fully optical neural network that, in principle, could offer an enhancement in computational speed and power efficiency over state-of-the-art electronics for conventional inference tasks.
+They experimentally demonstrated the essential part of the concept using a programmable nanophotonic processor featuring a cascaded array of 56 programmable Mach-Zehnder interferometers in a silicon photonic integrated circuit, and demonstrated its utility for vowel recognition.
 As of today, their network still relies on conventional electronics to simulate neuronal firing, but if that step can be implemented optically, then only the training stage will require electronics.
 Once trained, the network would be able to perform equivalent matrix multiplications two orders of magnitude faster than its fully electronic counterparts.
+More on optical devices can be found under Section 7 of this chapter.

-The most recent attempt at a truly biomimetic device has been provided by the Intel Loihi test chip[9,10,11].
+The most recent attempt at a truly biomimetic device has been provided by the Intel Loihi test chip [9,10,11].
 This test chip has self-learning capabilities, which makes it potentially beneficial for autonomous operation and continuous learning in an unstructured environment.
-Further, it is 1000 times more energy efficient than other ICs which feature trained algorithms and incorporates many of the features enumerated above.
-Specifically, it incorporates a fully asynchronous neuromorphic many-core mesh that supports a wide range of sparse, hierarchical and recurrent neural network topologies with each neuron capable of communicating with thousands of other neurons.
+Further, it is 1000 times more energy efficient than other ICs which feature trained algorithms, and incorporates many of the features enumerated above.
+Specifically, it incorporates a fully asynchronous neuromorphic many-core (128) mesh that supports a wide range of sparse, hierarchical and recurrent neural network topologies with each neuron capable of communicating with thousands of other neurons.
 Each neuromorphic core includes a learning engine that can be programmed to adapt network parameters during operation, supporting supervised, unsupervised, reinforcement and other learning paradigms.
-It is manufactured using Intel's 14 nm process technology with a total of 130,000 neurons and 130 million synapses.
+It was manufactured using Intel's 14 nm process technology with a total of 130,000 neurons and 130 million synapses.
+This is six or seven order of magnitude less than what the human brain achieves.
+As in TrueNorth, the architecture is non-von Neumann and asynchronously timed but the implementation is digital and hence not purely biomimetic.